populationgenomics/production-pipelines/docs/large_cohort_pipeline_readme.md

 ![uml](large_cohort.png)

 ## Running the pipeline
-To run, the pipeline takes in at least two config files: an exome/genome config file, specifying whether samples are whole genome or whole exome sequences (e.g., `configs/genome.toml`), and a config file specifying parameters specific to the dataset.
-This second config file **must** be named after the dataset + access level, e.g., `configs/bioheart-test.toml` .
-By default, a third config file,  `configs/defaults/large_cohort.toml` , is also loaded into the pipeline.
-This config file does (==x, y, z - how is this different to the dataset + access level config file?==).
-Any additional config files can be provided by adding  `--config` to the analysis runner command.
+To run, the pipeline takes in at least two config files: an exome/genome config file, specifying whether samples are whole genome or whole exome sequences (e.g., `configs/genome.toml`), and a config file specifying parameters specific to the dataset (this can have any name); any additional config files can be provided by adding  `--config` to the analysis runner command.
+All confog files are then merged with a default config file,  `configs/defaults/large_cohort.toml`, to form one master file which is fed into the analysis.
+Any duplicated entries in separate config files will result in the last config file overwriting previous ones.

 An example run would look like the following: